Percy Hobson (high jumper): Death

-Hobson died in Mooroolbark, Melbourne, Victoria, on 4 January 2022, at the age of 79.
+Hobson died in Mooroolbark, a suburb of Melbourne, Victoria, on 4 January 2022, at the age of 79.

 Legacy

 A local park in Bourke was later renamed Percy Hobson Park in his honour.

 A small standing exhibit on Hobson is at Bourke's The Back 'O Bourke Exhibition Centre.

 On the park's water tower, a mural project was commenced prior to July 2020 to raise funds to paint a mural on the tower, supported by Hobson's sisters Freda Harvey and Heather Mieni.
 With the base coats applied, the mural started in April 2021, a re-creation of an iconic photo of the moment Hobson earned his first gold medal.